migariane/Causal-Inference-in-Epidemiology/README.md

 The most commonly used estimator for a binary treatment effect is the risk difference or (ATE).
 The ATE estimation relies on parametric modelling assumptions.
 Therefore, the **correct model specification** is crucial to obtain unbiased estimates of the true ATE.

-However, Mark van der Laan and collaborators have developed a double-robust (DR) estimation procedure to reduce bias against misspecification.
-The **targeted maximum likelihood estimation (TMLE)** is a semiparametric, efficient substitution estimator. **TMLE** allows for data-adaptive estimation while obtaining valid statistical inferencebased on the targeted minimum loss-based estimation and **machine learning algorithms** to minimize the risk of model misspecification.
+However, Mark van der Laan and collaborators have developed a double-robust estimation procedure to reduce bias against misspecification.
+The **targeted maximum likelihood estimation (TMLE)** is a semiparametric, efficient substitution estimator. **TMLE** allows for data-adaptive estimation while obtaining valid statistical inferencebased on the **targeted minimum loss-based estimation** and **machine learning algorithms** to minimize the risk of model misspecification.

 Evidence shows that **TMLE** provides with the less unbiased estimate of the ATE compared with other double robust estimators.